 Mr. Troyan, who was wearing a black suit in court, is scheduled to be sentenced at 2 p.m.
 Sept.
 30 before Judge Denis Hurley of the Eastern District Court.
 He faces a maximum of 20 years in prison and a $1 million fine.
 Mr. Troyan agreed to waive his right to an appeal if the sentence is fewer than 12 1/2 years.

-Mr. Troyan, 37, a physician assistant at East End Urgent and Primary Care in Riverhead, was arrested in November by federal authorities for illegally distributing thousands of prescription narcotic drug pills.
+Mr. Troyan, 37, a physician assistant at East End Urgent and Primary Care in Riverhead, was for illegally distributing thousands of prescription narcotic drug pills.
 He was described by prosecutors as the ringleader of the scheme, which unraveled after a complaint from a surgeon after one of his patients re-opened stitches with a pencil following a tonsillectomy because the patient was so desperate for pain pills.
 Prosecutors said Mr. Troyan was caught on video shortly before his arrest as well.

 In court Friday, Mr. Troyan said there was “one main co-conspirator who hasn’t yet been named [in court].
 That man would send in other people who would fill a prescription, return it to him, he would then distribute the pills and return to me not only money but pills … because I had a very bad drug problem.”